jiangyang5157/note/android/AsyncTask.md

 - Easy update UI, instead of passing value to MainThread Handler.

 Disadvantage
-- AsyncTask doesn't bind with any component's lifecycle (eg: `cancel(boolean)` it when Activity/Fragment destory.
+- AsyncTask doesn't bind with any component's lifecycle (eg: `cancel(boolean)` when Activity/Fragment destory.
 - AsyncTask has to be created in MainThread.
 - `AsyncTask.execute()` has to be invoked in MainThread, and only call once.
 - Memory leak